The recipe for making a great game?

 Machi Koro is the same as Monopoly in that you’re buying properties and can earn money from them.
 It’s similar to many other card-drafting games but is also unique in the way that you collect money from the bank and others, along with the powers of each of the properties.

 At first when I heard about Century: Spice Road, I thought it would be too similar to Splendor, a game I really liked at the time, but when I played it for the first time, the differences really stood out and I bought it about a week later.
-It has since replaced Splendor for me, as it adds to an already great idea.
+It has since replaced Splendor for me in many ways, as it adds to an already great idea (although I do still enjoy playing Splendor with others and using it as an introductory game).

 So, as you can see, creating a game that contains something the same, something similar, and something unique can be very effective.